lutanure/dotTrack/README.md

 ### Features
 - Track daily fitness habits.
 - Manage a dynamic to-do list with tasks you can check off.
-- Vizualize what your progress looks like with progress rings and sumamries.
+- Visualize what your progress looks like with progress rings and summaries.
 - Persist data between app sessions using UserDefaults, so your progress is always saved.
 - Sleek and responsive design.